YvesBraendli/catan_PM1/README.md

 * CITIES: two Grain and three Stone.

 ### Start
-To start a new game, aou have to start the main-method in the class gameController.
+To start a new game, you have to start the main-method in the class gameController.
 #### Initialize
 If you do so, a new window pops out and you are asked, how many players want to play.
 Please enter there a number between 2 and 4.
 If you have entered the right number, the game starts